 Campus Board Training Calculator

-Calculate campus board rung spacing, sets, and rest intervals based on your climbing grade and training goals.
+Calculate campus board rung spacing, sets, reps, and rest intervals from climbing grade and goal.

 What is campus board training?